Gran Canaria blue chaffinch

 The Gran Canaria blue chaffinch (Fringilla polatzeki) is a species of passerine bird in the finch family Fringillidae.
 It is endemic to Gran Canaria in Spain's Canary Islands.

 Taxonomy

 Until 2015, the species Fringilla teydea was classified with two subspecies: Fringilla teydea polatzeki from Gran Canaria and Fringilla teydea teydea from Tenerife.
-However, a study published in March 2016 showed that a classification as different species, Frigilla polatzeki and Fringilla teydea, is justified.
+However, a study published in March 2016 showed that a classification as different species, Fringilla polatzeki and Fringilla teydea, is justified.

 Description

 Gran Canaria blue chaffinches resemble common chaffinches, and are smaller in size than Tenerife blue chaffinches.
 Other differences are that they have two white bands in the wings, a whiter belly, or less blue shades.

 Females are a dull grey-brown.
+The species is named after the collector Johann Polatzek (1838–1927).

 Distribution

 This bird is found only in the highlands of Gran Canaria, mainly in the Inagua Natural Reserve.
 The species' primary habitat is mountain Canary Island pine (Pinus canariensis) forest in 1.000 m.
 It is most common in coniferous forest areas with dense, old trees.